Our head office

 Our rating

-Grand Court Hotel Grand Islamabad Hotel
+Grand Court Hotel Grand Court Hotel

 A 10-minute walk from Jerusalem's Old City, the Grand Court Hotel features a rooftop pool with panoramic views, complimentary Wi-Fi, and generously sized rooms.
 Amenities include free underground parking, a fitness centre, and an iPad rental service.